chris-pearce/backpack.css/README.md

 - Makes all images and videos responsive.
 - Removes margins, paddings, and borders from all elements except `<input>` so that everything is on an even playing field.
 - Removes list bullets.
 - Removes all user-agent styles from heading elements and resets them to have the same styles as the body copy.
-- Removes the "focus ring" for mouse users.
+This article: [Handling headings in a UI component library](https://medium.com/fed-or-dead/handling-headings-in-a-ui-component-library-2587de93c890) goes into more detail on this.

 _And more…_